brinias/qilm/about.md

 QILM is a purely classical deep learning model.
 Its "quantum-inspired" nature derives from its wholesale adoption of complex numbers throughout its architecture, from embeddings to attention and feed-forward layers, and its novel approach to input compression.
 This approach aims to unlock a new dimension of learnable parameters and interactions, potentially leading to models that exhibit deeper understanding and more nuanced generation capabilities.

-This paper will detail the theoretical underpinnings and architectural innovations of QILM, explore its potential benefits for language AI, and outline future research directions, particularly in collaboration with leading AI research institutions like Google.
+This paper will detail the theoretical underpinnings and architectural innovations of QILM, explore its potential benefits for language AI, and outline future research directions, particularly in collaboration with leading AI research institutions.

 ---